-SDCP is a new CCA organization.
-To date, SDCP has no experience managing exposure to negative price risk but understands that it should pay close attention to historical nodal energy prices at/near areas where prospective renewable generating facilities will/may be located.
-Gathering such information should facilitate an improved understanding of the frequency and significance of instances involving negative pricing and may influence project rankings within SDCP-administered solicitation processes.
-SDCP understands that negative pricing is more prevalent in certain geographic regions throughout the state, so contracting with generating resources located within or adjacent to such areas may expose the organization to higher-thanexpected renewable energy/compliance costs.
-SDCP has also learned that certain contract structures, including "index plus" pricing arrangements, may substantially minimize the financial impacts related to negative pricing.
+SDCP understands the exposure to negative price risk and that it should pay close attention to historical nodal energy prices at/near areas where prospective renewable generating facilities will/may be located.
+Gathering such information will facilitate an improved understanding of the frequency and significance of instances involving negative pricing and may influence project rankings within SDCP-administered solicitation processes.
+SDCP understands that negative pricing is more prevalent in certain geographic regions throughout the state, so contracting with generating resources located within or adjacent to such areas may expose the organization to higher-than-expected renewable energy/compliance costs.
+SDCP is aware that certain contract structures, including "index plus" pricing arrangements, may substantially minimize the financial impacts related to negative pricing.
 For example, numerous CCAs have pursued the use of index-plus pricing structures and, as a result, such contracts are generally insulated from instances involving negative market prices and/or curtailment risk.
 Another effective mitigation measure for negative price risk is the co-located installation of battery storage infrastructure with intermittent renewable generating capacity.
 Such infrastructure generally allows the buyer to shift some or all (based on the size of the storage infrastructure) of the renewable energy production away from times of day when negative pricing can be particularly prevalent, allowing for the delivery of such power at times of day when market pricing is higher/stronger.
-SDCP will consider implementing similar contracting and curtailment bid cap arrangements, as well as the inclusion of energy storage infrastructure, to minimize the risk of curtailment and negative pricing.
+SDCP has evaluated contracting and curtailment bid cap arrangements, as well as the inclusion of energy storage infrastructure, to minimize the risk of curtailment and negative pricing.
 In fact, two of SDCP's initial three long-term renewable energy supply contracts incorporate the use of battery storage to facilitate the shifting of production curves to better align with customer energy use and market pricing conditions.

 During its solicitation processes, SDCP will evaluate negative pricing history, as needed, for project opportunities that may expose the organization to such risks.